theCorgiCoder/a-simple-little-weather-app/README.md

 A React Native weather application built with Expo, Typescript, and no other third party libraries that displays the current weather forecasts for selected cities.

-## Features

-- Browse weather for multiple cities worldwide
-- Current weather conditions as well as the forecast for today and tomorrow.
-- Real-time weather data from OpenWeatherMap API

 ## Tech Stack

 - **React Native** with Expo
-- **Expo Router** for file-based navigation
+- **Expo & Expo Router** for quick app building in Expo Go App and file-based navigation
 - **TypeScript** for type safety
 - **OpenWeatherMap API** for weather data
 ## Getting Started